 6. If the UE has sufficient credentials to authenticate with the IMS network, it shall initiate an IMS emergency registration by providing the IP address obtained at step 3 or step 4 to the P-CSCF selected at step 5.
 The IP address used for signalling purposes is allocated in association with step 3 or step 4.
 The IMS registration request shall include an emergency indication.
-The implicit registration set of the Public User Identifier shall contain an associated TEL-URI that is used to call back the user from the PSTN.
+The implicit registration set of the SIP URI used in the emergency registration request used by the UE when the UE performs a non emergency registration shall contain an associated TEL-URI that is used to call back the UE.

-The S-CSCF may set the proposed registration expiration according to the local policy of the serving system and regulation.
-The subsequent registration flows are like any other registration.
+The S-CSCF may set the proposed registration expiration according to the local regulation or operator policy of the serving system.
+The subsequent registration flows are like any other registration with the considerations defined in clauses 6.2.4 and 6.2.9.

-If the UE does not have sufficient credentials to authenticate with the IMS network, it shall not initiate an IMS emergency registration request, but instead immediately establish an emergency session towards the P-CSCF as described in step 7.
+If the UE does not have sufficient credentials to authenticate with the IMS network, it shall not initiate an IMS emergency registration request, but instead immediately establish an emergency session towards the P-CSCF as described in clause 7.4 and skip step 7.

 7. The UE shall initiate the IMS emergency session establishment using the IMS session establishment procedures containing an emergency session indication and any registered Public User Identifier.
+If the UE has performed emergency registration, the UE shall use an emergency registered Public User Identifier.